 EMA and the Heads of Medicines Agencies (HMA) also encourage developers to submit applications for EU marketing authorisation via EMA.
 This is the case even for vaccines that do not fall under the centralised procedure’s mandatory scope.

 This aims to ensure that COVID-19 vaccines reach all EU Member States at the same time.

 For more information, see:

-Guidance is available on flexibilities to help developers of COVID-19 vaccines prepare and roll out packaging and labelling for their vaccines quickly.
-It includes practical advice on exemptions to some requirements that are possible, while keeping in line with regulatory requirements:
+Guidance was provided on flexibilities to help developers of COVID-19 vaccines prepare and roll out packaging and labelling for their vaccines quickly.
+It includes practical advice on exemptions to some requirements, while keeping in line with regulatory requirements:

-The guidance aims to facilitate the large-scale and rapid deployment of COVID-19 vaccines within the EU.
+The purpose of the guidance was to facilitate the large-scale and rapid deployment of COVID-19 vaccines within the EU.